luke-zhu/blueno/README.md

 ## Installation

-_Note: These commands were only tested on OS X. They may work on Linux and don't work on Windows_
+_Note: These commands were only tested on MacOS.
+They may work on Linux and don't work on Windows_

 All setup scripts require `kubectl` and `helm`
-To install them on OS X, run
+To install them on MacOS, run

 ```
 brew install kubernetes-cli kubernetes-helm